 Additionally, participation in the “Energy Savings Improvement Program” (ESIP), will now better allow the Atlantic City Convention Center to explore and fund long- lasting, energy-related facility improvements aimed at lessening environmental impact and reducing overall energy usage.

-Additionally, The New Jersey Board of Public Utilities (NJBPU) awarded a grant to the Casino Reinvestment Development Authority (CRDA) for the installation of two Level-Two Electric Vehicle Chargers at the Atlantic City Convention Center as part of the State’s effort to promote electric vehicle adoption and tourism at key New Jersey tourism sites.

-“These EV chargers will be installed and ready for use this summer,” said McDonald.
-“Atlantic City is one of the premier meeting destinations in the Northeast, and these units will provide EV drivers further access to our facilities. ”

-The chargers will be sponsored by IBEW 351.

 Jim Whelan Boardwalk Hall and the Atlantic City Convention Center are operated by OVG360 and owned and funded by the CRDA.

 About OVG360